kt-git-init/kt-git-init/readme.md

 Driven by a passion for continuous learning, I am currently pursuing a Master's degree in Computer Science, further enhancing my knowledge and staying up-to-date with the latest industry trends.
 My expertise lies in designing and building web applications that facilitate seamless user experiences and meet the demanding requirements of enterprise applications.

 ### 👨🏻‍💻 Recent Project

+**[Gemini]**(https://gemini.google.com/app) | React, Appwrite, Tailwind, OAuth, Context API Developed a high-accuracy replica of Google Gemini.
+The project includes user authentication, real-time responses from the Gemini API, and a feature to save user search history.

+**[ShopStream]**(https://shopstream-by-kunaltajne.vercel.app/) | JavaScript, React, Java, Spring Boot, Redux Toolkit, Tailwind, Stripe
-**[Gemini](https://gemini.google.com/app) : Developed a high-accuracy replica of Google Gemini.
+Developed a high-accuracy replica of Google Gemini.
 The project includes user authentication, real-time responses from the Gemini API, and a feature to save user search history.

 ### 🚀 Skills
 - TypeScript | JavaScript | C++ | Java